soccin/Intro2NextGen/1_Sequencing/exercises/1_mapless_pipeline.md

 * Convert from *FASTQ to FASTA*

-* *Clip* Index Sequence, discard sequnces without an adapter (quality control) in them or shorter than the length of the shRNA piece.
+* *Clip* Index Sequence, discard sequences without an adapter (quality control) in them or shorter than the length of the shRNA piece.

-* *Collapse* multiple occurances of the same sequence and get the counts
+* *Collapse* multiple occurrences of the same sequence and get the counts

 * Re-*format* the FASTQ file into a tabular format

 * Join/annotate shRNA sequences.

 The first 5 steps of this pipeline can be done either with programs from the FASTX tool kit or with a custom script/program.
-The last step will require some programming, but should be doable in R, python or perl and should be simple in any programming langage with decent I/O and string capapilities.
+The last step will require some programming, but should be doable in R, python or perl and should be simple in any programming langage with decent I/O and string capabilities.

 The input for this pipeline is at: